-Because men are the perpetrators and as long as we brush this aside, we are giving men silent permission to look the other way and retreat in uncomfortable silence.
+Because men are the perpetrators, and as long as we brush this aside, we are giving men silent permission to look the other way and retreat into uncomfortable silence.

 Because women can’t change the male peer culture.
 Men can.

 I’m not writing this to shame anyone for their silent consent.
 I often avoid the issue myself.
 I do!
-Guilty!
+I’m guilty!

-And I experience some form of chauvinistic or aggressive male behavior every day of my life.
-And like most women, I have my ways of “dealing with it” to lessen the impact.
-In a way, my avoidance is me trying to not give it any energy.
+I experience some form of chauvinistic or aggressive male behavior every day of my life.
+And, like most women, I have my ways of “dealing with it” to lessen the impact.
+In a way, my avoidance is my way of trying to not give it any energy.
 Maybe I’m a bit resigned to it.
-We all have to pick our battles and I sometimes simply don't want to have to care.
-I don't want to have to make this my problem.
+We all have to pick our battles and I sometimes simply don’t want to have to care.
+I don’t want to have to make this my problem.

-Let me use give you a little example from my personal life.
+Let me give you a little example from my personal life.

-I little while ago started “running” again — an activity that apparently invites a great variety of colorful comments and “creative” gestures from men when done in the outdoors.
+I recently started “running” again — an activity that, when performed outdoors, tends to invite a great variety of colorful comments and “creative” gestures from men.